casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/index.md

 # On Chain Development

-This section shows you how to write smart contracts in Rust and WebAssembly (Wasm).
-When referring to session code, these documents outline ad hoc logic in the context of an account.
-In contrast, smart contracts consist of logic installed on chain, for use by your own deploys and potentially the deploys of others.
+This section shows you how to write session code and smart contracts in Rust and WebAssembly (Wasm) for a Casper network.
+When referring to session code, these documents outline logic that executes in the context of an account.
+In contrast, smart contracts consist of logic installed on-chain, for use by multiple parties.
 There is a large overlap between the processes of writing session code versus contract code, with some semantic differences outlined in their respective documentation.

 | Title                                       | Description                     |
 | ------------------------------------------- | ------------------------------- |